 - Known misspellings (if a document contains a misspelling)

 Select your legal sex.
 BU College of Communication requires a “male” or “female” response to fulfill the university’s federal reporting requirements.
-If desired, you may also indicate your gender identity in the question below.
+If desired, you may also indicate your gender identity in this section.

-If your gender identity differs from your legal sex, use this space to indicate your gender and preferred pronouns, if desired.
+If your gender identity differs from your legal sex, use this section to indicate your gender and pronouns.

 Enter your date of birth in MM/DD/YYYY format.
 For example, January 7, 1989, would be listed as 01/07/1989.
 Make sure you enter your date of birth correctly; failure to do so could cause significant delays with matching documentation and test scores.

 Then, enter your country, city, state/territory/province, and county of birth.
 If you are unsure of your county of birth, select N/A.